-I’m not exactly young (alas!) and had never heard of the rather excitable Mr Pharrell, so I’m guessing I’m not the intended audience for this video made by a bunch of very young British Muslims.
-I didn’t care for the last video to shake the Muslim interweb, ‘Somewhere in America’, so was wondering if this one would resonate or create dissonance.
+I’m not exactly a hip young thing and had never heard of the rather excitable Mr Pharrell, so I guess I’m not the intended audience for this video made by a bunch of young British Muslims.
+I didn’t care for the last video to shake the Muslim interwebs, ‘Somewhere in America’, so I wondered if this one would resonate or create dissonance.
 Turns out it was a bit of both.

 I couldn’t help smiling through the upbeat, goofy thing with all those zany kids and giggling couples mucking about.
 I loved the humour, energy, creativity and positivity of it, but yeah, I raised an eyebrow at some of the ladies’ jigginess.
 Just a couple of moments, mind you.
 Most of them were restrained public groovers, but one or two evidently couldn’t/didn’t want to turn the volume down on their jiggy.

 Now let me be clear, I am a lady who jigs.
 Yessir, we like to move-it move-it…but we tend to do it in private, or in all-female company.
 That’s just how I roll on my path.
 But I’m not going to condemn jiggier ladies to the hottest dimensions of hell for breaching Minaretmuse-approved modesty limits.
 Heck no!
 The world need not dance to my spiritual tune.
 I am not the Pied Piper on the Path of Deen, and gentle reader, neither are you…so put the flute down and step away!